-Humans have used a range of psychedelics to expand the limits of our minds, or for religious, mystical, and spiritual purposes, for most of our recorded history.
+Humans have used a range of psychedelics to expand the limits of our minds for recreational or spiritual purposes for most of our recorded history.
 Some of them can help us relieve physical or emotional pain.
 However, humans aren’t the only ones who pursue psychedelic experiences.
-There is an increasing body of evidence from around the world showing instances of animals seeking out and consuming psychedelics.
+Though its largely anecdotal, there is evidence from around the world showing instances of animals seeking out and consuming psychedelics.
 Dogs, monkeys, goats, and numerous other creatures seem to enjoy altering their consciousness with plants and mushrooms just as much as humans.

 Some scientists believe that animals and humans are biologically wired to seek psychedelics for the same reasons, to boost and sharpen senses.
 The idea echoes Terence McKenna’s Stoned Ape Theory about how our early hominid ancestors became human.
 Others suggest that animals’ natural instinct is simply to find the psychoactive effects of serotonergic psychedelics pleasurable, just like people.

 Giorgio Samorini, in his book Animals and Psychedelics: The Natural World and the Instinct to Alter Consciousness, states that it is important to distinguish the intention of animal psychedelic use.
 Were these creatures influenced or directly induced by humans, or they chose to do it themselves?

 A famous study on spiders under the influence of different substances, including LSD, mescaline, and caffeine was focused on making them spin webs at a more convenient time of the day.
 Instead, the study showed that spiders generally spun smaller and more irregular webs while under the influence.

 Another famous study by neuroscientist and avid enthusiast John C. Lilly involved dolphins on LSD.
 Lilly had been administering 100 microgram doses of LSD to dolphins to study the potential therapeutic effects of psychedelic drugs.
 It showed that the drug stimulates a socializing effect in dolphins, making them more vocal than usual, and causing them to approach humans without fear.

 Goats on Psychedelic Mushrooms